Why do we need clinical and care professional leaders?

 Carers, social care practitioners, nurses, pharmacists, doctors, voluntary and community sector professionals, experts by experience, allied health professionals, psychologists, healthcare scientists, physician associates, public health professionals – all are making a difference.
 But we face age-old challenges, from inequalities to preventable ill-health.

-It’s clear no single person or organisation holds the answers.
-But COVID has shown that we can achieve so much when we work together – whether we plan, give or receive care and support.
-So we’re investing in the recruitment and development of people who can build on this momentum and work together across organisations and professions to improve health and care.
+It’s clear no single person or organisation holds the answers when we work together – whether we plan, give or receive care and support.
+So, we’re investing in the recruitment and development of people who can build on this momentum and work together across organisations and professions to improve health and care.

 What is a clinical and care professional leader?

-A clinical and care professional leader is someone who supports people to work together across organisations and professions to improve the health and wellbeing of people in their patch.
+A clinical and care professional leader support people to work together across organisations and professions to improve the health and wellbeing of people and communities across south east London.

 Where do clinical and care professional leaders come from?